modeverv/log4j-googlechat/README.md

 * filter: an optional filter to use; a MarkerFilter is recommended here as described above.
 * ignoreExceptions: whether or not to let exceptions from the appender to be swallowed or propagated.
   This is true by default and should usually only be set to false when using a [FailoverAppender](https://logging.apache.org/log4j/2.x/manual/appenders.html#FailoverAppender) or similar.
-* layout: a string layout to use to format log events into a Slack message.
+* layout: a string layout to use to format log events into a Google Chat message.
-  Only `StringLayout` layouts are supported since sending arbitrary binary data to Slack doesn't make sense.
+  Only `StringLayout` layouts are supported since sending arbitrary binary data to Google Chat doesn't make sense.
   If no layout is specified, the default pattern layout is used.
-* webhook: URL to the Slack webhook to send messages to.
+* webhook: URL to the Google Chat webhook to send messages to.

 ## Test
 set environment variable and run test.